Remod-org/NextGenPVE/README.md

 AllowDropDatabase - Enables pvedrop command and GUI button to reset the database to defaults.
 This wipes everything!!!

 If protectedDays is set to any value other than zero, player buildings, etc. will only be protected if the user has been online sometime within that number of days.

+"requirePermissionForPlayerProtection" - ONLY set this true if you want a default PVP setting with specific users or groups having protection.
+In this case, perhaps the default rule damage would be set to true with no exceptions.
+Or, you could make exception for player vs. deployables, etc.  Then, each player getting protection from player on player damage would need to have the nextgenpve.use permission.

+"enableDebugOnErrors" - ONLY set this to automatically enable full debug for "autoDebugTime" seconds whenever we experience an NRE.
+This requires the plugin NREHook, available at https://github.com/Remod-org/NREHook.
+This is mostly useful only when diagnosing a problem with the developer.
+As noted elsewhere, full debug (pvelog and pvedebug) can negatively impact performance.

 ### Details